 - 4×20 Carry Handle Scope – for M16 rifles

 Bohemia’s published Arma Reforger roadmap plans for two more major updates – ‘Air Assault’ and ‘Final Strike’ on the road to the full Arma 4 game.
 We don’t yet know when we can expect the second two to arrive.

 Alas, even with the arrival of Arma Reforger, we’re probably still quite far off having a confirmed Arma 4 release date.

 Developer Bohemia Interactive has not made any official statements yet as to when we can expect Arma 4 to come to our gaming machines – and, on its release, called Reforger the “first milestone on the long road to Arma 4”.
 All the signs suggest we’ve still got at least a year to wait.

 Sure, we only had to wait a piffling four years between Arma 2 and Arma 3, but that was something of a special case.
 Arma 3 was a serious step change for the series, selling roughly twice as many copies as its predecessor on Steam, and forming a base for 14 DLC expansions (so far), of which the most recent substantial offering, Contact, came out in 2019.

-Moreover, the game’s ongoing engine upgrades and improving user generated content tools (not to mention the deep ocean of mods) have made Arma 3 a supremely versatile mil-sim playground – and one for which Bohemia is still releasing expansion content, in the form of its community-built ‘Creator DLC’ packs.
+Moreover, the game’s ongoing engine upgrades and improving user generated content tools (not to mention the deep ocean of mods) have made Arma 3 a supremely versatile mil-sim playground – and one for which Bohemia was still releasing expansion content as recently as last year, in the form of its community-built ‘Creator DLC’ packs.